FreeFem/FreeFem-doc/docs/examples/commands_mesh_generation.md

 ```

-%%% frey et al. software

 # Mshmet

 Mshmet is a software developped by P. Frey that allows to compute an anisotropic metric based on solutions (i.e. Hessian-based).
 This sofware can return also an isotropic metric.
-Moreover,  mshmet can construct also a metric suitable for level sets interface capturing.
+Moreover, `:::freefem mshmet` can construct also a metric suitable for level sets interface capturing.
 The solution can be defined on 2D or 3D structured/unstructured meshes.
 For example, the solution can be an error estimate of a FE solutions.

-%%Error estimate for 2d and 3d unstructured meshes.
-%%Compute anisotropic metric based on solution variations (i.e. Hessian-based).
-%%One option allows to construct a metric suitable for level set interface capturing.

 Solutions for mshmet are given as an argument.
 The solution can be a func, a vector func, a symmetric tensor, a FE func, a FE vector func and a FE symmetric tensor.
 The symmetric tensor argument is defined as this type of data for datasol argument.
 This software accepts more than one solution.

-For example, the metric $M$ computed with mshmet  for the solution $u$ defined on the mesh $Th$ is obtained by writing.
+For example, the metric $M$ computed with `:::freefem mshmet` for the solution $u$ defined on the mesh $Th$ is obtained by writing :

 ```freefem
 fespace Vh(Th,P1);
 Vh u; // a scalar FE func